SigmaBale/A-star-pathfinding/README.md

 # A-pathfinding-alg
-My custom implementation of A* pathfinding algorithm in Rust.
+Custom implementation of A* pathfinding algorithm in Rust.

-Far for perfect, will probably implement arena allocator in future.
+Might optimize it in future with arena allocator.